LanderVT/Mass-balance-reconstruction-/README.md

 3) Yearly (1 Oct - 30 Sept) precipitation (Pter)

 The provided .matlab file can be used to interpolate the 3-hourly meteorological data to hourly data.

+In addition, the outlines of the glaciers are provided via a .shapefile.

+Other data can be requested via lander.van.tricht@vub.be